 Developer shall notify TxDOT a minimum of 48 hours in advance of any meetings with the public.
 TxDOT reserves the right to attend any such meetings.
 When requested by TxDOT, Developer shall participate in any meetings with the public called and conducted by TxDOT by providing necessary support.
-When TxDOT decides to conduct such meetings, Developer shall share, in a readily manipulative form, all necessary information regarding potential Customer Groups at TxDOT's request.
+When TxDOT decides to conduct such meetings, Developer shall share, in a readily manipulative form, all necessary information regarding potential Customer Groups at TxDOT's request and at no cost to TxDOT.